owncloud-ops/errors/README.md

 [![Build Status](https://drone.owncloud.com/api/badges/owncloud-ops/errors/status.svg)](https://drone.owncloud.com/owncloud-ops/errors)

-This service provides handlers for a default backend which can be used within Kubernetes Ingress controllers like Nginx.
-It displayes nice error pages and it is customizable on all aspects.
+The errors service provides handlers for a default backend which can be used within Kubernetes Ingress controllers like Nginx.
+It displayes unified and customizable error pages.
+This project is a customized fork of [webhippie/errors](https://github.com/webhippie/errors).

 ## Ports